nfredmond/DOT-Dashboard/combined_documentation.md

 * **Output Samples & Reporting Tools** – Example JSON API outputs for scenario results and any report templates or generation code (Section 8).
 This also includes a blueprint for the results dashboard UI and how AI-generated summaries are incorporated, ensuring the final presentation of model outcomes is insightful and professional.

 By delivering the above components, the Planning Manager system will be fully equipped to run the Chained Activity Modeling Process within a user-friendly web environment.
-Planners will be able to define scenarios, leverage AI to enhance them, simulate travel demand with CAMP, and visualize and report the outcomes – all in one integrated platform.
+Planners will be able to define scenarios, leverage AI to enhance them, simulate travel demand with GreenChAMP (Green DOT Chained Activity Modelling Process), and visualize and report the outcomes – all in one integrated platform.

 # Development Plan